rust-lang/rustc-perf/collector/benchmarks/README.md

 - **unicode_normalization**: Unicode character composition and decomposition utilities.
 Uses huge `match` statements that stress the compiler in unusual ways.
+- **unicode-normalization-0.1.19**: Unicode character composition and decomposition utilities.
+Uses huge `match` statements that stress the compiler in unusual ways.
 - **webrender**: A web renderer.
 Used by Firefox and Servo.
 - **webrender-wrench**: WebRender's test bench.
 An executable pulling in large dependencies.